Muhammad-Arsalankhan/Muhammad-Arsalankhan/README.md

 ## 🙋‍♂️ About Me
 <!-- About Me Intro -->
-- 🎓 Graduated in BS- Software Engineer with **1st Position Gold Medalist**
+- 🎓 Graduated in BS- Software Engineer and done 3 years diploma from Aptech
 - 👨‍💻 All of my projects are available at **[Linked Portfolio](https://www.linkedin.com/in/muhammad-arsalan-khan-605794200/)**
 - ⭐ New on Fiverr Freelancer
 - 🏆 Completed lots projects with National and International clients